School of Engineering and Applied Science records

 Language of Materials

-Collection includes financial reports, correspondence, meeting minutes, by-laws, memos, publications, brochures, photos and slides.
+Collection includes financial reports, correspondence, meeting minutes, by-laws, memos, publications, brochures, photos slides, and websites.

-Organized into eight series: four series of Departmental files, Graphics, Records, Mecheleciv magazine and Publications and Audio Video materials.
+Organized into nine series: four series of Departmental files, Graphics, Records, Mecheleciv magazine and Publications, Audio Video materials, and websites.

 Materials acquired through transfers from the School of Engineering and Applied Science.